I Myself Am Also a Human Being

 Peter, however, raised him up, saying,

 “Get up.
-I myself am also a human being.”Then Peter proceeded to speak and said,
+I myself am also a human being.”

 “In truth, I see that God shows no partiality.